12/14/2024

 The terms may have changed, but these basic principles applied 15 years ago -- and they're still important for both physical mail and email.

 Email deployment tools are continuing to be more sophisticated and more complex.
-Marketers need to start with the basics such as target audience and desired outcome drive their messaging approach.
+Marketers need to start with the basics such as target audience and desired outcome to drive their messaging approach.
 We need to stay relevant by executing cleanly and on a timely basis.

 Sometimes there are circumstances beyond a marketer's control, so not every campaign can be successful.
 But by keeping core marketing principles in mind, we can avoid producing Mail That Fails.